Evaluating Key Intercreditor Arrangements: First Lien/Second Lien, Split Collateral, Senior/Mezzanine, Unitranche

 - Recent trends in intercreditor arrangements

 The panel will review these and other noteworthy issues:

 - What are the key differences in structure and terms among the various types of intercreditor arrangements?

 - What are the most significant risks associated with the different intercreditor arrangements?

-- What factors are key determinants of the type of intercreditor arrangements best suited for a particular transaction?
+- What factors are primary determinants of the type of intercreditor arrangements best suited for a particular transaction?

-- What are the trends practitioners are seeing in the different intercreditor arrangements?
+- What are the trends in different intercreditor arrangements?

 J. Eric Wise

 Gibson, Dunn & Crutcher

 Mr. Wise is a member of the Firm's Global Finance and Business Restructuring and Reorganization Practice Groups.
 He... | Read More